Webklex/laravel-imap/README.md

 first, if you're planning to do bigger changes.
 Of course you can also create a new [feature issue](https://github.com/Webklex/laravel-imap/issues/new?template=feature_request.md) if you're just wishing a feature ;)

->Off topic, rude or abusive issues will be deleted without any notice.

 ### Known issues
 | Error                                                                     | Solution                                                   |
 | ------------------------------------------------------------------------- | ---------------------------------------------------------- |
 | Kerberos error: No credentials cache file found (try running kinit) (...) | Uncomment "DISABLE_AUTHENTICATOR" inside and use the `legacy-imap` protocol `config/imap.php` |

 ## Change log
-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG][link-changelog] for more information what has changed recently.

 ## Security
 If you discover any security related issues, please email github@webklex.com instead of using the issue tracker.